rossta/rossta.github.com/source/blog/2018-12-21-everything-is-enumerated.html.md

 published: true
 summary: Using to_enum with block methods
 description: This post describes how to make enumerable methods that use blocks to iterate over an internal data structures but don't their enumerable properties and why this would be useful.
-pull_image: 'blog/stock/chutternsnap-containers-unsplash.jpg'
+thumbnail: 'blog/stock/chutternsnap-containers-unsplash.jpg'
-pull_image_caption: Photo by chuttersnap on Unsplash
+thumbnail_caption: Photo by chuttersnap on Unsplash
 series: Enumerable
 category: Code
 tags: